gordielachance/wp-soundsystem/readme.txt

 Stable tag: trunk
 License: GPLv2 or later

-WP SoundSystem is a complete solution to manage a music library within WordPress.
-Use it to build or import playlists, manage tracks and track links, albums, artists, and play them with our audio player.
+WP SoundSystem is a complete solution to manage music in WordPress.
+Manage tracklists and tracks, load them in our audio player, connect to popular music services, and more !

 == Description ==

-*WP SoundSystem* is a complete solution to manage a music library within WordPress.
+*WP SoundSystem* is a complete solution to manage music in WordPress.

-Use it to build or import playlists, manage tracks and track links, albums, artists, and play them with our audio player.
+Create, import or manage tracklists and tracks, load them in our audio player, connect to popular music services, and more !

 Several new post types will be available : Playlists, Radios, Artists, Albums, Tracks and Tracks Links.